nou-ros/nou-ros/README.md

 - 🔭 I’m currently working on django-rest-framework.
 - 🌱 I’m currently training for RHCSA, RHCE & AWS-SAA certification exams in Linux Pathshala.
-- 🤔 I’m looking for help with System architecture, design and security.
+- 🤔 I’m looking for help with Software architecture design and security.
 - 💬 Ask me about System Engineering & Software Development.
 - :book: I have started to learn React JS & furnishing JAVA skills for spring.
 - 📫 How to reach me: nouros44@gmail.com.